realmabg/League-of-Legends-data-analysis/README.md

 We think that the column `url` is Not Missing at Random (NMAR).
 There are many reasons why a game will not have a url linked to their game; there is not infrastructure for it, the league is not popular enough, etc.

-## TODO: explain more
-Does url missing dpened on vision score, does it depend on year

 ### Missingness Dependency

 We are going to test if the `url` being missing depends on other columns.
 The two columns that we chose are `visionscore` and `year`.